 Toxic Shock Syndrome (TSS) is a very dangerous, life threatening bacterial infection linked to the use of tampons.
 Be vigilant and look out for any signs and symptoms of TSS.
 If you have previously suffered from TSS, it is recommended that you do not use internal sanitary products unless under the direction of your medical practitioner.

-See our Menstrual Cup Removal Tips for First Time Users or visit our FAQ’s for more information.
+See our Menstrual Cup Removal Tips for First Time Users for more information.